npettiaux/openForumBe/content/SebastienJodogne.md

 notably acknowledged by the IBM Belgium Award in 2002, by the [FSF 2014 Award for Advancement of Free Software](https://www.fsf.org/news/free-software-award-winners), and by the [Agoria e-Health Award in 2015](http://www.agoria.be/en/Liege-University-Hospital-CHU-Liege-wins-the-Agoria-eHealth-Award-for-a-world-first-in-medical-imaging).

+Sébastien Jodogne spoke at [OpenForum](http://openforum.be) on 8 Octobre 2015 on ''Open-source in Healthcare''

 ##Content